 Call us today for a consultation to discuss your matter.
 The Law of Easements is complex and includes many specialized terms.
-Below is a brief outline of the major areas that we frequently encounter when assisting clients with easements.
+Below is a brief outline of the significant areas that we frequently encounter when assisting clients with easements.

 An easement is a right, privilege, or liberty held on land owned by another.
 It is a limited right of use for an express purpose.
 An easement does not grant a right of possession, as would a deed, but rather, a right to use.
-In Maine, you will often encounter easements granting travel rights over the land of another, or an easement so that power lines or plumbing can connect to one person’s property through another’s.
+In Maine, you will often encounter easements granting travel rights over the land of another or an easement so that power lines or plumbing can connect to one person’s property through another’s.

-An easement can either be affirmative or negative; in other words, it can allow a person to do certain acts on the land, or it may prevent the owner from doing certain acts on the land.
+An easement can either be affirmative or negative.
+In other words, it can allow a person to do certain acts on the land, or it may prevent the owner from doing specific actions on the land.
 Similarly, an easement is either appurtenant or in gross.

-Easements created to benefit other land that is owned by the easement holder is referred to as being appurtenant to the easement holder’s land, while an easement in gross does not benefit any other land and is merely personal in use.
-Appurtenant easements are said to “run with the land,” meaning that they are transferred any time the dominant estate (easement holder’s land) is transferred, and they pass from owner to owner through time.
-This is true even if the deed conveying the easement holder’s land does not mention the easement.
-This is important because, in many cases, one party may not realize that an easement exists under the belief that it must be mentioned in each deed.
-In Maine, the courts have had to deal with such issues as whether a standard easement permits logging activities on the roadways of the easement, or whether an easement may be used by people visiting the easement holder, or whether the easement holder can build a residence on land that was historically used only for logging.
+Easements created to benefit another land owned by the easement holder are referred to as being appurtenant to the easement holder’s land.
+Meanwhile, an easement in gross does not benefit any other land and is merely personal in use.
+Appurtenant easements are said to “run with the land,” meaning that they are transferred any time the dominant estate (easement holder’s land) is transferred.

+At times, people were not apparent in their intent.
+When all of the original parties to the creation of the easement are deceased, attorneys are often left with simply the words used at creation.
+In Maine, the courts have had to deal with such issues as whether a standard easement permits logging activities on the roadways of the easements used by people visiting the holder.
+The easement holder can build a residence on land historically used only for logging.

-Easements may be terminated by expiration (meaning that they have a stated time limit) or by release or merger (i.e., it is released by the owner, or is merged when the owner comes to purchase the land that the easement encumbered).
-Easements may also be abandoned (indicating a clear intent to never use it again), or may cease by estoppel (something said or done by the easement holder causing justifiable reliance in the other land owner).
+Easements may be terminated by expiration, meaning that they have a stated time limit or by release or merger, which means that the owner is released or merged when the owner comes to purchase the land that the easement encumbered.
+Easements may also be abandoned, indicating a clear intent never to use it again, or may cease by estoppel, something said or done by the easement holder causing justifiable reliance in the other landowner.

-Similarly, an easement may cease by prescription when there is a continuous and uninterrupted interference with the easement for a period of 20 years, or by the destruction of the servient estate.
+Similarly, an easement may cease by prescription when there is a continuous and uninterrupted interference with the easement for 20 years or the destruction of the servient estate.
 Whatever your situation, we are ready to help you resolve your issue.
-Call us today for a consultation with one of our real estate attorneys.
-207-866-5500.
+Call us today for a consultation with one of our real estate attorneys at 207-866-5500.